izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 &+ A_1B_2 + A_2B_1 - A_2B_2 + A_2B_3 + A_3B_2 + A_3B_3.
 \end{equation}

 With [Equation 10.14](#QLF-SOS-equation) we have provided an analytical proof that the upper bound on the QLF inequality is $3 + 2\sqrt2$ for all quantum states and measurements.
+However, whilst accurate, we know that this is not a tight bound.
+If we are to prove a tight bound we must go to a higher level of the NPA hierarchy.

 ### NPA Hierarchy Level 1+AB

 We proceed analagously to the case of NPA hierarchy level 1.
-The main difference is that, instead of a $7$ by $7$ Q matrix with
+The main difference is that, instead of a $7$ by $7$ $Q$ matrix with

 \begin{equation}
 S = (\mathbf{1} \otimes \mathbf{1}, A_1 \otimes \mathbf{1}, A_2 \otimes \mathbf{1}, \mathbf{1} \otimes B_1, \mathbf{1} \otimes B_2),
 \end{equation}

-we have a $16$ by $16$ Q matrix with
+we have a $16$ by $16$ $Q$ matrix with

 \begin{equation}
 S = (A_1 \otimes \mathbf{1}, A_2 \otimes \mathbf{1}, \mathbf{1} \otimes B_1, \mathbf{1} \otimes B_2, A_1 \otimes B_1, A_1 \otimes B_2, A_1 \otimes B_3, \\
 A_2 \otimes B_1, A_2 \otimes B_2, A_2 \otimes B_3, A_3 \otimes B_1, A_3 \otimes B_2, A_3 \otimes B_3, \mathbf{1} \otimes \mathbf{1}).
 \end{equation}

-We now also require a larger number of constraints to set $Y$ equal to $X$.
+We now also require a larger number of constraints to set $Y$ equal to $X$; these constraints are explicitly listed in the MATLAB code contained within Appendix B.2.
+What is important is that, at this level of the NPA hierarchy, the code outputs a tight bound of $2+2\sqrt{2}$ proving that QLF is a genuine quantum LF inequality.
+We could easily generate the cholesky of $Q$ and expand this out into a full SOS decomposition for QLF.
+However, upon initial inspection, the cholesky's coefficients do not adopt closed forms.
+Neither do they do so upon permutation of the order of operators in the string $S$.

 ## Summary